AJohnstone2007/referenceLanguageCorpora/README.md

 This repository contains programming language grammars and example programs in those languages.

-See https://github.com/AJohnstone2007/referenceLanguageCorpora/blob/main/provenance.md for details on how these corpora were constructed.
+See the README.md file in individual directories for details on how these corpora were constructed.

 The collection is curated by Adrian Johnstone and Elizabeth Scott of the Centre for Software Language Engineering at Royal Holloway, University of London.